 The course examines basic phenomena of Modern Greek grammar, in order to develop the metalinguistic ability of students in the way in which language is descriptively analyzed by modern linguistics.
 The course helps students to acquire the linguistic background for a pedagogical approach to grammar at the didactic level.
 In addition, it critically examines "myths" and "truths" concerning Modern Greek (in terms of usage, errors, etc.).
 Subject:

-- "Myths" about the Greek language: relationship with Ancient Greek, language change and understanding by native speakers, errors in the use of language.

-- Verb system: morphology (time/tense, aspect/aktionsaart, inflection, voice), syntax (arguments, predicate, subject and complement functions).
+- "Myths" about the Greek language: relationship with Ancient Greek, language change and understanding by native speakers, errors in the use of language. - Verb system: morphology (time/tense, aspect/aktionsaart, inflection, voice), syntax (arguments, predicate, subject and complement functions).

-Nominal system: inflection (case, number), gender and categories of names, deterimeners, pronouns, quantifiers.

-- Sentential system: matrix and embedded clauses, word order, syntax, information structure.
+Nominal system: inflection (case, number), gender and categories of names, deterimeners, pronouns, quantifiers. - Sentential system: matrix and embedded clauses, word order, syntax, information structure.
+(4) TEACHING and LEARNING METHODS - EVALUATION DELIVERY Face-to-face.

-DELIVERY Face-to-face.
 Face-to-face, Distance learning, etc. If needed due to external factors (e.g., COVID-19), and after the decision of the Senator, course delivery takes place by distance.
 USE OF INFORMATION AND Use of Information and Communication Technology in COMMUNICATIONS TECHNOLOGY Education, Laboratory Training and communication with Use of ICT in teaching, laboratory education, students. communication with students TEACHING METHODS Activity Semester workload The manner and methods of teaching are Lectures 39 described in detail.
-Weekly non-guided study 39 Lectures, seminars, laboratory practice, Revision and exams fieldwork, study and analysis of bibliography, 45 tutorials, placements, clinical practice, art preparation workshop, interactive teaching, educational 2 Exams visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning Course total 125 activity are given as well as the hours of nondirected study according to the principles of the ECTS STUDENT PERFORMANCE Time-restricted examination based on various types of EVALUATION questions (e.g., multiple choice questions, gap-filling Description of the evaluation procedure questions, etc).
-Set of exercises (via Eclass).
-Language of evaluation, methods of evaluation, Information about the structure of examination is • summative or conclusive. multiple choice questionnaires, short-answer questions, openannounced at the beginning of the semester through the ended questions, problem solving, written work, eclass platform. essay/report, oral examination, public If needed due to external factors (e.g., COVID-19), and presentation, laboratory work, clinical after the decision of the Senator, the examination takes examination of patient, art interpretation, other place by distance.
+Weekly non-guided study 39 Lectures, seminars, laboratory practice, Revision and exams fieldwork, study and analysis of bibliography, 45 tutorials, placements, clinical practice, art preparation workshop, interactive teaching, educational 2 Exams visits, project, essay writing, artistic creativity, The student's study hours for each learning Course total 125 activity are given as well as the hours of nondirected study according to the principles of the ECTS STUDENT PERFORMANCE Time-restricted examination based on various types of EVALUATION questions (e.g., multiple choice questions, gap-filling Description of the evaluation procedure questions, etc).

+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short-answer questions, openended questions, problem solving, written work, public essay/report, oral examination, clinical presentation. laboratorv work. examination of patient, art interpretation, other

 Specifically-defined evaluation criteria are given, and if and where they are accessible to students.